Convergence of vertex-reinforced jump processes to an extension of the supersymmetric hyperbolic nonlinear sigma model: Proof for double timescale

-\section{Continuum limit and vague convergence}
+\subsection{Continuum limit and vague convergence}

 The main result in this section, stated in Corollary \ref{cor:vague-convergence-kappa-etc} below, deals with a vague convergence of the random vector in \eqref{eq:vector-kappa-etc}.
 This requires two ingredients.
 First, we need to calculate the Jacobian of the transformation $(s,u)\mapsto(l,l')$.
 Second, we deal with convergence of a Riemann sum indexed by $(\kappa(\sigma),\kappa'(\sigma,\sigma'))$ to an integral.
-These indices live on a lattice and still fulfill \emph{inhomogeneous} Kirchhoff rules.
-On the other hand, the limiting integral is taken over the linear space $\cH$ described by \emph{homogeneous} Kirchhoff rules \eqref{eq:Kirchhoff-kappa}.
 These two ingredients are treated in the following two lemmas.
-Recall the definition \eqref{eq:def-measure-Lambda} of the measure $\Lambda_{\sigma,\sigma',i_0}$.